catherine-v/taxfix-challenge/README.md

 Disclaimer: I could not fully test this part of the task as I don't have access to a real Redshift cluster.

 As Redshift is based on PostgreSQL and is compatible with it's connection drivers, I'm using psycopg2 here.
-`COPY` command is a recommended way to upload bulk data into Redshift.

 An assumed table structure can be found in `create_table.sql`.
 Columns marked as `NOT NULL` are either necessary to fulfill the task needs or a logical assumption. `VARCHAR` length are also an assumtion based on example data.